iotaledger/iota-wiki/content/tutorials/single-page-tutorials/setup_iota-js_ for_development.md

 ***

-## Create an address
+## Create an Address

-Create a new file `create-address.js` and add the following code:
+Create a new file called `create-address.js` and add the following code:

 ```javascript